 Graham & Green

 Don’t let an alcove go to waste.
 Build in a few bespoke shelves into an unused space, then pile them with books, magazines and quirky curios.
 Various shades and textures has been used for tone and warmth and mixed with reclaimed pieces with big, comfy seating for a cosy living scheme that makes you feel like you’re cocooned.

 Opt for recessed shelving in the living room.
 The cubbyhole-style shelving unit has been painted in a pop of tomato red, which creates a strong statement in this cosy dimly light room – it disguises the radiator, turning something functional into something stylish.

 Storage cabinets with drawers are a great idea if you have heaps of treasures you wish to keep hidden away, but that shouldn’t distract from a cosy, relaxed scheme.
 Here, a modular unit painted in white neatly sits on the back wall, while the rest of the furniture take centre stage.
 The L-shaped sofa creates a defined seating zone in the open-plan space.

 Bespoke storage built into a false wall, which can conceal living room clutter and display favourite items, creates a streamlined and modern look.
 An L-shaped sofa is great if you have a big family or want plenty of entertaining space.

 Ever dreamt of having a cosy place to while away the days?
 Us, too.
 Away from the sofa and TV, a hanging basket chair makes a cosy reading retreat.
 Even better, it’s set up within reaching distance of white floating shelves, offering easy access to favoured books and magazines.

 Living room storage doesn’t have to be neatly concealed away.
 It can be as bold and brash as you like.
-Why not consider turning it into a standout feature?
 This living room has an industrial-luxe feel, thanks to the metal drinks cabinet, deep purple feature wall and buttoned armchair.